1391.00 Personal Assistance Services Policy

-Interpreter Services are provided to individuals who are hard of hearing or deaf or people with severe speech impediments who, because of their disabilities, experience limited verbal communication skills and have the ability to use interpreter services.
+Interpreter Services are provided to individuals who are hard of hearing, deaf, or for people with severe speech impediments who experience limited verbal communication skills and have the ability to use interpreter services.
 People who are hard of hearing or deaf communicate in a variety of modes, such as American Sign Language (ASL) or a specific language system such as Signing in Exact English (SEE), Pidgin Signed English (PSE) or Signed English.

 - Interpreting, which is to convey spoken English to American Sign Language;

 - Transliterating, which is to convey spoken English to a signed code of English;